bowd/bowd.io/src/pages/leonardo-heaps/index.md

 ---
 title: Leonardo heaps and how they work
 date: '2019-02-16'
-spoiler: They work pretty well
+spoiler: "Part II: Understanding the heap operations"
 ---

-In the [previous post](/leonardo-heaps-and-math) I talked about Leonardo heaps and the Leonardo numbers that they are based on.
+In the [previous post](/leonardo-numbers) I talked about Leonardo heaps and the Leonardo numbers that they are based on.
 I proved that any number can be written as a sum of distinct Leonardo numbers, which means that any set of numbers can be transformed into one or more binary trees, each having $x_i$ nodes where $x_i$ is a Leonardo number.

 For reasons that will become apparent later let's make a convention and consider that the set of binary trees is sorted in descending order of the size of each tree.
 Let's take a look at some example Leonardo heaps with 6 and 13 elements: